-Identification of proper control strategies for non-linear systems requires both network structure and dynamics~\cite{GR16}.
-Thus, we focus on dynamic-based and DRL-based methods for BN/PBN control.
-An~efficient method based on the `divide and conquer' strategy was proposed in~\cite{PSPM20} to solve the minimal {\em one-step source-target control} problem by using instantaneous, temporary, and permanent gene perturbations.
-The minimal {\em sequential source-target control} and the {\em target control} problems of BNs were considered in~\cite{SP20a} and~\cite{SP20b}, respectively.
-All these methods were implemented as a~software tool CABEAN~\cite{SP21}.
-Recently, semi-symbolic algorithms were proposed in~\cite{BBPS+23} to stabilise partially specified asynchronous BNs in states exhibiting specific traits.
-In~\cite{Pauleve23BoNesis}, the control problem for the most permissive BN update mode in the context of fixed points and minimal trap spaces is considered.
+Computation of proper control strategies for non-linear systems requires both network structure and dynamics~\citep{GR16}.
+Recently, a~number of state-of-the-art methods have been proposed.
+An~efficient method based on the `divide and conquer' strategy was proposed in~\citep{PSPM20} to solve the minimal {\em one-step source-target control} problem by using instantaneous, temporary, and permanent gene perturbations.
+The minimal {\em sequential source-target control} and the {\em target control} problems of BNs were considered in~\citep{SP20a} and~\citep{SP20b}, respectively.
+All these methods were implemented in the CABEAN~\citep{SP21} tool.
+Recently, semi-symbolic algorithms were proposed in~\citep{BBPS+23} to stabilise partially specified asynchronous BNs in states exhibiting specific traits.
+In~\citep{Pauleve23BoNesis}, the control problem for the most permissive BN update mode in the context of fixed points and minimal trap spaces was considered.